Luke-Parkin/softend-assignment/README.md

 1. Install dependencies with `pip install -r requirements.txt`

-2. By default, when 'Debug' is True in the .env.development, the default django database will be used, which requires no set up and is connected automatically.
+2. By default, when 'PROD' is NOT set in environment variables the default django database will be used, which requires no set up and is connected automatically.

 3. Once you have connected a database, migrations need to be applied.
    Migrations can be applied by running (from the project's root)